rsp/cmi/PITCHME.md

 ---

-NULL is called a billion dollar mistake by its inventor not without a reason

-In JavaScript we have both `null` and `undefined` so we are twice as lucky

----

 When Jackie Gleason was singing about "foolish alibis" in the "Call me irresponsible" song, what he meant was a situation like this:

 Backend crashes and the backend developer blames the frontend: